Unleash/unleash-edge/README.md

 ### Dynamic behavior

-With dynamic behavior, Edge behaves as it has since v1.0.0, any new client tokens are validated against upstream and if found to be valid, a refresh job will be configured with the minimum set of tokens that are able to fetch all projects and environments Edge has seen.
+With dynamic behavior, Edge behaves as it has since v1.0.0.
+Any new client tokens are validated against upstream and if found to be valid, a refresh job will be configured with the minimum set of tokens that are able to fetch all projects and environments Edge has seen.
 Set with `--dynamic` or the `DYNAMIC` environment variable.
 (19.2.0 / July 4th 2024): We're